Miss Greta Ferloni

 Research Postgraduate (PhD)

-I am a PhD candidate funded by the Leverhulme Trust as part of the DurhamARCTIC programme.
-My research focuses on mobilities in, of and around sea ice through an interdisciplinary approach across Human and Physical Geography.
-I studied at Durham University as an undergraduate, receiving a BA in Geography in 2015.
+I am a PhD student within the DurhamARCTIC programme.
+My research focuses on interactions between sea ice and vessels, aiming to understand how marine traffic unfolds amidst the icy waters of the Bering Strait region.
+Prior to starting my PhD, I studied at Durham University as an undergraduate, receiving a BA in Geography in 2015.
 In 2017, I completed a two-year MSc in Geographical Information Management and Applications in a joint programme from four universities in the Netherlands: University of Utrecht, University of Twente, Wageningen University and Delft University of Technology.
-After that, I worked for two years as a GIS Applications Engineer consultant in Milan.
+After that, I worked for two years as a GIS Applications Engineer consultant in Milan, Italy.

-Mobilities of, in and around sea ice in Alaska’s Bering Sea (2019 – 2022 Leverhulme Trust DurhamARCTIC project)
+Intersecting mobilities of sea ice and vessel traffic in the Bering Strait region (2019 – 2022 Leverhulme Trust DurhamARCTIC project)

 Mobility research is at the heart of understanding how individual practices, specific knowledge, and the spatial practices of everyday life are embedded within broader mobilities of people, surfaces, volumes, power relations, geopolitics and culture.
 This research examines understandings of oceans as spaces interwoven with human agency in everyday life and engages with the changing materiality of oceans as dynamic and interactive volumes of water and ice.
-It thereby offers a new perspective on the intricate texture of mobility of, in and around the icy waters of the Bering Sea, revealing the ways in which different subjects (locals, sailors, scientists), perspectives (in, of, around sea ice) and ways of knowing (remote sensing, moving through, observing from the coast) intersect in complex ways to give insight into the entanglement of perception, cognition, movement and stasis that constitutes mobility.
+It thereby offers a new perspective on the intricate texture of mobility in the icy waters surrounding the Bering Strait, revealing the ways in which different subjects, perspectives and ways of knowing intersect in complex ways to give insight into the entanglement of perception, cognition, movement and stasis that constitutes mobility.

 2015 – 2017: MSc Geographical Information Management and Applications (Distinction Cum Laude) – University of Utrecht